-October 28, 2017.
-6 p.m.
-Along N. Potomac St. in Downtown Hagerstown, Maryland.
-One of the largest Halloween parades in the Mid Atlantic region, the fall event features local floats, band and costumed mummers.
-The annual parade is a tradition that brings the whole community together to celebrate the Halloween season.
+Located in northwest Maryland about an hour outside of Washington, D.C., the town of Hagerstown hosts one of the largest Halloween parades in the MId Atlantic each year known as the Alsatia Mummers' Parade.
+This fall event features local floats, bands, and costumed mummers and brings the whole community together to celebrate the Halloween season.

 Del Ray Halloween Parade

-Special dignitaries and elected officials, children and pets parade in their Halloween costumes in this annual event.
-The parade begins at Mt.
-Vernon Avenue, south of E. Bellefonte and continues to Commonwealth Avenue.
-Awards are given for the Best Pet Costume, Best Decorated Business, Best Decorated Home, and Best Decorated Stroller.
+The route starts south of East Bellefonte and continues along Mount Vernon Avenue to Commonwealth Avenue, and awards will be given for the Best Pet Costume, Best Decorated Business, Best Decorated Home, and Best Decorated Stroller.
 Judges include local city and community officials.

 Leesburg Kiwanis Halloween Parade